seanpm2001/MCPYE-Snap/README.md

 Snapcrafters ([join us](https://forum.snapcraft.io/t/join-snapcrafters/1325))
-are working to land snap install documentation and the [snapcraft.yaml](https://github.com/snapcrafters/fork-and-rename-me/blob/master/snap/snapcraft.yaml) upstream so [Project] can authoritatively publish future releases.
+are working to land snap install documentation and the [snapcraft.yaml](https://github.com/snapcrafters/fork-and-rename-me/blob/master/snap/snapcraft.yaml) upstream so project Codename Minecraft Python Edition (Ubuntu Snap edition) can authoritatively publish future releases for the snapcraft platform.

   - [x] Click the green "Use this template" button above to create a new repository based on this template
-  - [ ] Give the newly created repository a sensible name, like `godzilla-snap` if you're snapping the Godzilla software
+  - [x] Give the newly created repository a sensible name, like `godzilla-snap` if you're snapping the Godzilla software
-  - [ ] Update the description of the repository
+  - [x] Update the description of the repository
-  - [ ] Update logos and references to `[Project]` and `[my-snap-name]`
+  - [ ] Update logos and references to `Codename Minecraft Python Edition (Ubuntu Snap edition)` and `[my-snap-name]`
   - [ ] Create a snap that runs in `devmode`
   - [ ] Register the snap in the store, **using the preferred upstream name**
   - [ ] Add a screenshot to this `README.md`